cjamiev/app-accessory/README.md

-# wrapper
+# q
-This project is designed to be a helper for other projects
+This project is designed to improve work efficiency.
+It features a UI with the following capabilities
+- Executing batch scripts
+- Copy content on to clipboard
+- Timer for events
+- Links to saved pages
+- Saved Resources